 In this article, we will go through the 11 most important standing poses for beginner yoga students.
 If you are looking for a touch-and-go approach with a quick list of standing yoga poses, this is NOT the place for you.
 This will be a longish post but I hope you read on till the end and practice away! #practiceandalliscoming

-Mountain pose is the foundational standing pose for all standing postures and also various inversions.
+Mountain pose (Tadasana) is the foundational standing pose for all standing postures and also various inversions.
 Learn to do mountain pose correctly and the alignment and muscle movement can be easily applied to many other standing and inversion poses.

 - Mountain Pose done with the correct form should activate every muscle in the body.
 Not only does it improve posture, but it also helps alleviate back pain because you have a better posture and are less prone to compressing your lower back when standing or sitting.